MattCumbo99/DFA-Minimization/README.md

     optimal version of Ax.dfa, you will have this 10 extra points.
-5. **Final Step on Unix Account.** After you finish the project, or has decided that what you have is the final version for me to grade, collect or transfer all needed program in the corresponding student’s Unix account and select a secret name, say “`peekapoo`” as an example (you should chose your own), and that will be the secret directory, and should not give to anyone except the grader (that’s the instructor).
-Run the following bash script program from corresponding student’s Unix account:<br>
+5. **Final Step on Unix Account.** After you finish the project, or has decided that what you have is the final version for me to grade, collect or transfer all needed program in the corresponding student’s Unix account and select a secret name, say “`peekapoo`” as an example (you should choose your own), and that will be the secret directory, and should not give to anyone except the grader (that’s the instructor).
+Run the following bash script program from corresponding student’s Unix account:<br><br>
-    `bash /home/ad.ilstu.edu/cli2/Public/IT328/submit328.sh peekapoo`<br>
+    `bash /home/ad.ilstu.edu/cli2/Public/IT328/submit328.sh peekapoo`<br><br>
     Note that your programs have to be in the required directory `∼/IT328/dfa/` as described in step 1 in order to let this script program correctly copy your programs into the secret directory, where your programs will be tested.